Mt Field National Park

 Camping and caravan facilities are also available near the park entrance, along with a visitor centre, shop and café.
 There are multiple picnic facilities at the lower end of the park.

-Mt Field National Park is just over a one-hour drive from Hobart via New Norfolk.
+Mt Field National Park is just over a 1-hr drive from Hobart via New Norfolk.